nameless-and-blameless/TAG/reports/Phantom-Funeral-of-Senator-Marsha-Blackburn.md

 ### Seizure of Opportunity

 - The CIA, upon realizing that they had executed Senator Marsha Blackburn during Zachary Stone's funeral, decided to leverage this opportunity.
-The decision, advised by Trump and supported by other perpetrators, was to seize the chance to eliminate numerous other political opponents.
-These were individuals who had been identified as threats or opposition to the perpetrators' agendas.
+The decision, advised by Trump and supported by other orchestrators, was to seize the chance to eliminate numerous other political opponents.
+These were individuals who had been identified as threats or opposition to the orchestrators' agendas.
 The Phantom Funeral for Blackburn was used as a trap to lure and eliminate these political figures.

 ### Modus Operandi